amandamxavier/connections/README.md

 ## 📋 Issues

-Feel free to open an issue if you found a bug or have a suggestion, so we can discuss the best way to improve or fix it.
+Feel free to open an issue if you find a bug or have a suggestion, so we can discuss the best way to improve or fix it.

 ## 🛠️ Contribute